-The difference between strong coupling and weak coupling is that field-event mechanism isn't obligatory to both sides.
+The difference between strong coupling and weak coupling is that the field-event mechanism isn't obligatory to both sides.
 Let us remember what we sought to achieve:

-- higher-level context doesn't actually know how low-level API works and it really doesn't; it describes the changes which occurs within the context itself, and reacts only to those events which mean something to it; - low-level context doesn't know anything about alternative implementations - and it really doesn't; it handles only those events which mean something at its level, and emits only those events which could actually happen under its specific conditions.
+- a higher-level context doesn't actually know how low-level API works and it really doesn't; it describes the changes that occur within the context itself, and reacts only to those events that mean something to it; - a low-level context doesn't know anything about alternative implementations - and it really doesn't; it handles only those events which mean something at its level and emits only those events that could actually happen under its specific conditions.